 Vinegar is an acid, and bicarbonate of soda (or baking soda, as it’s also known) is a base.
 If you can remember your secondary school science lessons, you might recall that when an acid and a base are combined, they react and neutralise each other.
 This means when vinegar and bicarbonate of soda react you are left with a weak salty water solution that isn’t great for cleaning with.
 I’ve written more on why you should never mix baking soda with vinegar if you want a more in-depth read on this.

 Some people say vinegar and bicarbonate of soda are good are clearing blocked drains.
-I personally say there’s a much better way to clear blocked drains.
+I personally say there’s a much better and more effective natural way to clear blocked drains.

 Much the same as the bicarbonate of soda, soda crystals are a base.
 Therefore, the end result when mixed with white vinegar is weak salty water.
 Save your soda crystals for other natural cleaning purposes around the home.